 Rainy Day Accidents

 We all should know by now what dangers a rainy day holds for drivers.
 Sadly, our Los Angeles-based car accident attorneys often find that Californians don’t seem to get it.
-Hence, when it comes to driving at a safe speed for the overall conditions on the roads, Californian's fail.
+Hence, when it comes to driving at a safe speed for the overall conditions on the roads, California drivers fail miserably.

 And while it is always a great experience to enjoy rain at home, when it comes to driving, you have to pay more attention.
 So your driving requires a higher level of care.
 Contrast this with driving on regular, “epic,” sunny days.

-It Takes Longer to Stop in the Rain Due to Friction and Slickness:
+It Takes Longer to Stop in the Rain Due to Less Co-Efficient of Friction and Road Surface Slickness:

-During inclement weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
+During inclement, rainy weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
 Also, distance stopping time due to friction variables gets increased a lot.
 Your tires are not holding on to the road with as secure a grip as they do on regular days.

-The wind has the potential to blow the car into another lane.
+The wind, when combined with rain, has the potential to blow the car into another lane.
 And greats gusts can blow an obstruction into your vehicle's path.
 Not seeing a pothole, or some other infrastructure damage or obstruction concealed due to a lane submersion, is also another reason why slowing down is so important in these more flooded conditions.

-As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast.
+As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast on wet roads.
 This attitude can easily spell death or maiming to others sharing the streets with these reckless speed demons.

 What Happens To Roads On Rainy Days?